Consensys/doc.goquorum/docs/Tutorials/Private-Network/Create-IBFT-Network.md

 cp static-nodes.json Node-4/data/
 ```

-Copy the `nodekey` file for each node to the data directory for each node.
+Copy the `nodekey` file for each node to the data directory for each node:

 ```bash
 cp 0/nodekey Node-0/data